leifll/gitops-cluster/README.md

-# Learning Microservices
+# Cluster using GitOps

-A first example of a cluster with microservices.
+A kubernetes cluster with flux and flagger for continous deployment.

 ## Cluster Start